xwarzee/ptolemy-docker/README.md

 # ptolemy-docker
-Ptolemy II from UC Berkeley as a Docker Image
+Ptolemy II from UC Berkeley, https://ptolemy.berkeley.edu,  as a Docker Image